Jaggery

 Add the dry ingredients to the yoghurt-jaggery-oil mixture.
 Add a little bit at a time, alternating with the water.
 Do not overmix - a few lumps are fine.

 Transfer the batter to the prepared cake tin.
-Top with slivered nuts if you wish (but this requires additionaly monitoring whilst baking - nuts burn!)
+Top with chopped/slivered nuts if you wish (but this requires additionaly monitoring whilst baking - nuts burn!)

 Bake for +/- 30 mins or until a toothpick inserted in the center comes out clean.